 - Crawcrook & Ryton Greenbelt Protection Group (Facebook)

 - Woolsington Woods - Chronicle Live

 - Save Dewley Hill from Coal Mining - Change.org

 - Save Druridge Bay

 - Northumberland Wildlife Trust severs ties with Banks Mining over Dewley Hill coal mine row - Chronicle Live

-- Why is council tax going up in South Tyneside in 2019? - The Shields Gazette
+- Why is council tax going up in South Tyneside in 2019? - Shields Gazette (JPI Media)

 - Want to know why your Council tax is going up again? - Another Angry Voice

 - Who's killing local government - Socialism Today